-LODGING AND SHOPPING 888.875.0001
+LODGING AND SHOPPING

 As the largest resort in the park, the State Game Lodge features both hotel rooms and cabins.
-Choose from historic lodge rooms in the main lodge, a wing of hotel rooms attached to the main lodge, modern hotel rooms at Creekside Lodge, and single-family cabins in the valley.
+Choose from newly restored historic lodge rooms in the main lodge, a wing of hotel rooms attached to the main lodge, modern hotel rooms at Creekside Lodge, and single-family cabins in the valley.
 We also feature a number of group specialty cabins like our Reunion Cabin and Tatanka Cabin.
 Don't miss the gift shop and the historic Coolidge General Store.

-DINING ROOM
+DINING ROOM 605.255.4541

-BUFFALO SAFARI TOUR

-605.255.4541